prvjapan/pyird/paper/paper.md

 -->
 `PyIRD` is a Python-based pipeline for reducing spectroscopic data obtained with IRD (InfraRed Doppler; @kotani2018) and REACH (Rigorous Exoplanetary Atmosphere Characterization with High dispersion coronagraphy; @kotani2020) on the Subaru Telescope.
 It is designed to process raw images into one-dimensional spectra in a semi-automatic manner.
-Unlike traditional methods, it does not rely on IRAF [@tody1986; @tody1993], a software traditionally used for astronomical data reduction.
+Unlike traditional methods, it does not rely on IRAF [@tody1986; @tody1993], a software used for astronomical data reduction.
 This approach simplifies the workflow while maintaining efficiency and accuracy.
-Additionally, the pipeline includes an updated method for removing readout noise patterns from the detector, enabling efficient extraction of spectra even for faint targets such as brown dwarfs.
+Additionally, the pipeline includes an updated method for removing readout noise patterns from raw images, enabling efficient extraction of spectra even for faint targets such as brown dwarfs.

 # Statement of need